OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 tied to it as being required or very common dependencies for GDAL, and don't benefit from similar maintenance funds (on the contrary, projects that use GDAL don't qualify for being funded by the GDAL sponsorship funds).
-The current list includes PROJ, libtiff, libgeotiff, shapelib, GEOS, openjpeg.
+The current list includes PROJ, libtiff, libgeotiff, shapelib, GEOS, OpenJPEG.
 If during the investigation of an issue, a co-maintainer finds an issue in another open source component and can come up with a patch, they are also welcome to do it.